Inference From Visible Information And Background Knowledge: Negative Query Implication

-\begin{proof} To prove that $\NSB(Q, \calC, \bfS,\visinst)$ is not first-order definable from $\visinst$ we give a reduction from a graph reachability problem.
-The rough idea is to let some visible relations represent an input graph with two distinguished nodes playing the role of a source and a target.
-A proof for the existence of a path from the source to the target can be then exposed in the hidden relations.
-Formally, the nodes and the edges of the graph are encoded by two visible relations $N$ and $E$ of arity $1$ and $2$, respectively.
-The source and target nodes are encoded by two singleton relations $A$ and $B$, respectively, of arity $1$.
-A visible relation $P$ of arity $5$ is also introduced in order to drive the induction principle underlying the proof of existence of paths between pairs of nodes.
-This relation will contain the basic proof steps that can be used to witness reachability between two nodes.
-Formally, $P$ contains tuples of the form $(x,y,i,z,j)$, where $x,y,z$ are nodes in $N$ and $0\le i,j\le |N|$, such that: \begin{compactenum} \item either $(y,z)$ is an edge and $j=i+1$, meaning that if $x$ is connected to $y$ by a path of length $i$, then and $(y,z)$ is an edge, then $x$ is connected to $z$ by a path of length $j=i+1$, \item or $x=y=z$ and $i=j=0$, meaning that every node $x$ is connected to itself by a path of length $0$. \end{compactenum} We fix $\visinst$ to be our visible instance, which contains the relations $N$, $E$, and $P$.
-In addition, we introduce a hidden relation $T$ of arity $3$, that will be constrained so as to contain only those triples $(x,z,j)$ for which one can witness, using the basic proof steps in $P$, that $x$ is connected to $z$ by a path of length $j$.
-For this it suffices to enforce the following ID:
+\begin{proof} We will show that there is $Q,\calC,\bfS$ such that $\neg\NSB(Q, \calC, \bfS,\visinst)$ holds if and only The idea is to let some visible relations represent an input graph with two distinguished nodes playing the role of a source and a target.
+A proof of the existence of a path from the source to the target can be then exposed in the hidden relations.
+Formally, the nodes and the edges of the input graph are encoded by two visible relations $N$ and $E$ of arity $1$ and $2$, respectively.
+The source and target nodes are encoded by two singleton visible relations $A$ and $B$, respectively, of arity $1$.
+A visible relation $P$ of arity $5$ is also introduced in order to record intermediate steps of the induction underlying the proof of existence of paths between pairs of nodes.
+Formally, the content of visible relation $P$ are tuples of the form $(x,y,i,z,j)$, where $x,y,z$ are nodes in $N$ and $0\le i,j\le |N|$, such that: \begin{compactenum} \item either $(y,z)$ is an edge and $j=i+1$, meaning that if $x$ is connected to $y$ by a path of length $i$ and $(y,z)$ is an edge, then $x$ is connected to $z$ by a path of length $j=i+1$, \item or $x=y=z$ and $i=j=0$, meaning that every node $x$ is connected to itself by a path of length $0$. \end{compactenum} We fix $\visinst$ to be our visible instance, which contains the relations $N$, $E$, and $P$.
+In addition, we introduce a hidden relation $T$ of arity $3$, that will be constrained by the background theory so as to contain only those triples $(x,z,j)$ for which one can witness, using the basic proof steps in $P$, that $x$ is connected to $z$ by a path of length $j$.
+For this it suffices to enforce the following IDs: